mirainc/mira-kit/README.md

   - __Optional.__ A URL format using URL-param syntax: `https://my.service/:some_id?some_flag=:some_flag`.
 Used for embedded first- and second-party apps only.
 - `lifecycle_events`
   - type: `list`
-  - __Optional.__ A list of the events that your application triggers via `miraEvents`.
+  - __Optional.__ A list of the events that your application emits via `miraEvents`.
 The main runtime will only listen for events specified here.
 - `strings`

 #### Property Definitions